-At September 30, 2004, we had outstanding options granted to employees to purchase approximately 9,122,859 shares of our common stock, at prices ranging from \$3.73 to \$37.60 per share, of which options for 8,510,523 shares are exercisable during 2004.
-We also have outstanding two series of convertible notes maturing in July 2008 and November 2011, respectively, which are currently convertible into 8,863,570 shares of our common stock (9,556,773 shares of common stock if the rights to purchase additional notes are exercised in full).
+At December 31, 2004, we had outstanding options granted to employees to purchase approximately 8,849,964 shares of our common stock, at prices ranging from \$7.28 to \$37.60 per share, of which options for 8,473,807 shares were exercisable at December 31, 2004.
+We also have outstanding two series of convertible notes maturing in July 2008 and November 2011, which are currently convertible into 9,733,402 shares of our common stock.
 The issuance of these shares will cause dilution which may adversely affect the market price of our common stock.
 The availability for sale of significant quantities of our common stock could adversely affect the prevailing market price of the stock.